meowsbits/sfagenda/README.md

 		* Volume and frequency

-- Q: What are our expense policies and practices for team and team member resources?
+- What are our expense policies and practices for team and team member resources?
 	+ eg.
 		- Standard monthly allowance for hardware and compute infrastructure costs (eg. VPS rent, hardware wallet, OS's, IDE licenses)
 		- Standard allowance and timing policies for "Oh, shit" hardware and compute infrastructure costs (eg. spillt ~beer~ coffee)